Determine the currently protected area

 - For Output suitability raster, type Conservation_suitability_Kenya.

-- In the Criteria section, for Input rasters, click the down arrow of the Add from Contents button.
+- In the Criteria section, for Input Rasters, click the arrow.
+In the menu, click Select all and click Add.

 The input rasters are added to the model.